 400 Sausiluta Drive, Richmond, VA 23227 Phone: 804.261.8230

 There are gravel trails that circle the three man-made lakes; each is approximately a quarter to half mile in length.
 Fishing is permitted on two of the lakes.
-Don’t forget to bring bread to feed the ducks and turtles that inhabit the other.

 Three Lakes Park also has an extensive playground with all sorts of equipment for kids of all ages, including a pirate ship for little tots, and an intricate spider web and rock wall for older ones.
 Free.
 Closed on Mondays.

 Parking: Parking is conveniently located between the playground and nature center.